 It’s no secret that losing weight does take work.
 Bariatric surgery can help speed up the process for eligible patients.
-Understanding how much surgery costs, what insurance covers and how to convince your insurance to cover the bill are all important things to learn.
+Understanding how much surgery costs, what insurance covers, and how to convince your insurance to cover the bill are all important things.

-Yes, weight loss surgery is expensive averaging $20,000-$25,000.
+Yes, weight loss surgeries are expensive, ranging from $20,000 to $25,000.
 The price of the weight loss surgery itself depends on the bariatric surgery you’re having, the surgeon & anesthesiologist’s fees, the hospital you choose, follow-up procedures requirements (for gastric banding) and for any consultant fees.